platformsh/platformsh-docs/sites/platform/src/development/email.md

 {{< premium-features/tiered "Enterprise and Elite" >}}

-If you're on an Enterprise or Elite plan, you can request for DomainKeys Identified Mail (DKIM) to be enabled on your domain.
+You can request for DomainKeys Identified Mail (DKIM) to be enabled on your domain.

 DKIM improves your delivery rate as an email sender.
 Learn more about [how DKIM works](https://docs.sendgrid.com/glossary/dkim).